 What if some of my consumption isn't appearing in my account history?

-My account no longer shows Time-of-Use information?
+Why does my account no longer show Time-of-Use information?

-If you’ve closed your electricity account and moved to a new location within our service territory, you can add your new electricity account to your existing online Hydro Ottawa account profile.
+If you’ve closed your electricity account and moved to a new location within our service territory, you can add your new electricity account to your existing online account profile.
 This will allow you to view Time-of-Use data for your new electricity account.
 You will continue to have access to previous consumption and billing information.

 Why am I unable to view my Time-of-Use information after I close my account?